 State locking.
 Concurrent operations on the same state file can corrupt it.

 State history and rollback.
-Leverage remote backends that provide versioning for state files.
+Use remote backends that provide versioning for state files.
 This allows you to revert to a previous working state if a deployment goes wrong.

 Auditing.
 Enable logging and auditing for your state backend to track who accessed and modified state files.
 Dedicated Terraform platforms make this much easier.

-When operating with open-source Terraform alone — without a managed platform — state management and sharing become your responsibility.
-The core mechanism is the remote backend: cloud object storage that holds your terraform.tfstate file in a centralized, accessible location.
+With open-source Terraform alone, no managed platform, managing and sharing state is on you.
+The main building block is the remote backend: cloud object storage that holds your terraform.tfstate file in one central, reachable spot.

-This approach requires you to manually configure the backend and often set up supporting services for state locking.
+You'll configure the backend yourself, and you often have to set up extra services for state locking.

 The most common approach is cloud object storage, which offers high durability, versioning, and often built-in locking.